tundish/noseygrindstone/episodes/console_prototyping_01/body.rst

 I'll demonstrate a couple of the mechanics of a game I'm working on called Addison Arches.

-First we are going to look at how easy it can be to put an interactive prototype together.
 In my case, I'm developing in the Python language, which has a standard module for doing interactive text programs.
-I'm going to show you where to find that module if you decide to use Python.

-.. topic:: Python ``cmd`` module

-    * Show Python documentation
+If you decide to use Python, the module you want is the **cmd** module.
+I call it the `command` module.

 This module is enough by itself to give you the framework of a turn-based text-driven game.

-    The prototype I'm about to show you extends the command loop a bit so that time can pass in the background.
+Although I had to extend the command loop a bit so that time can pass in the background.

-    If you're curious as to the details I'm posting a link at the end to the source code I'm using today.
+If you're curious as to the detail of that, I'm posting a link at the end to the source code I'm using today.

 So, the game prototype we are about to see responds to text-based commands.
 This is not a text parser game; there are just a few supported commands and